-A PIONEERING project has been launched to train new vicars in hard-hit former coalfield communities.
+Project launched to train vicars in former pit villages

 The five-year Church of England-led East Durham Mission Project brings together nine parishes in communities that lost thousands of jobs when their pits closed.

 A joint venture between the Diocese of Durham and Cranmer Hall, which is the Anglican Theological College, the project hopes that clergy studying for ordination will better understand the resulting social problems as they live in these communities for a year.

 The idea is to strengthen the role of the church in the life of communities that face a series of social challenges, many prompted by the collapse of the coal-mining industry, while also ensuring that the ordinands’ training is as realistic as possible.

 Reverend Dr Michael Volland, who will run the project, said: “Churches are facing change, congregations are getting older, society is going through all sorts of changes, and this project gives us the opportunity to try things here and see what works, then ask if it could work elsewhere.”

 Bishop of Jarrow, the Right Revd Mark Bryant, said: “Easington is a district with a high level of social challenge and life is becoming more difficult for more and more people.